xcl0/bangkok-weather-pipeline/README.md

 An end-to-end data engineering project that ingests hourly Bangkok weather data from the Open-Meteo API and processes it through Bronze, Silver, and Gold layers using Python, PySpark, SQL, Delta Lake, and Databricks.

-The final Gold table is used to power a Databricks AI/BI dashboard for daily temperature analysis.
+The pipeline automatically refreshes every day using Databricks Jobs.
+Fresh weather data is ingested directly from the Open-Meteo API, processed through the Medallion architecture, and visualized in a Databricks AI/BI dashboard.

 ## Project Goals